 To build professional discipline, one must first exercise a discipline of practice.
 Through practice we discover and learn; succeed and fail.
 In the end, the effective and successful behaviors we repeat over time naturally reveal discipline.

 The DSIA Practice Framework originates from a presentation by Nathaniel Davis titled, The Practice of Information Architecture : It Takes a Village of Practitioners to Raise a Discipline.
-In the presentation it is argued that the future success of the IA field, IA organizations, and individuals rest on the efforts of many practitioners who explore various and complementing interests around the function of information architecture; all the while using a formal approach for acquiring knowledge and building discipline in a way that fosters knowledge sharing.
+In the presentation it is argued that the future success of the IA field, IA organizations, and professionals rest on the efforts of many practitioners who explore various and complementing interests around the function of information architecture.
+This warrants the use a formal approach for acquiring knowledge and building discipline in a way that fosters knowledge sharing.

 Formal approaches contribute to organizational efficiencies and individual performance.
 In a profession such as information architecture, this approach means a method of formal practice.
 And as the phrase goes, "practice makes perfect".